jdlib/JDBX/UserGuide.md

 ## <a name="queries"></a>3.
 Running SQL queries

 In JDBC executing a query returns a `java.sql.ResultSet`.
-Given the `ResultSet` you will loop over its rows, extract values from the rows and use these values in appropriate form.
+Given the `ResultSet` you will loop over its rows and extract values from the rows in appropriate form.

 JDBX uses the builder pattern and functional programming to avoid most of the boilerplate code needed in JDBC.